How Humans Are Evolving Right Now - D-brief

 Surprisingly, in research published Tuesday in PLOS Biology, they only found two that seemed to be significant.
 Mutations in one gene, APOE, which is linked to Alzheimers, and variants of another, CHRNA3, which is associated with a predisposition to smoking habits in men, both decreased sharply as the participants got older, indicating that those with the traits weren’t living as long.
 Both cases clearly increase mortality rates, so it makes sense that they appear more frequently in younger individuals and those that die young.

 Along with the two single mutations, the researchers also identified some traits, based on clusters of genes rather than single alleles, that seemed to correlate with longer lifespans.
 Groups of genes associated with delayed puberty and having children later in life were found more often in older individuals, although the reasons are unclear.
-That reduced fertility might increase survival rates has been suggested before, but evidence in favor has never emerged, and most theories were based on things like nutrition and the stresses of childbearing.
+That reduced fertility might increase survival rates has been suggested before, but strong evidence in favor never emerged, and most theories were based on things like nutrition and the stresses of childbearing.
 The study could open the discussion anew, this time from a genetic standpoint.

 But How?